StatisticalMice/julia-jupyter-docker/README.md

 2. These images are built on julia:1.5-buster or julia:1.6-buster
 3. Create user 'arthur'
 4. Install Mambaforge
-5. Install jupyterlab from conda-forge
+5. Install jupyterlab and jupyter-server-proxy from conda-forge
-6. Install IJulia using Julia, which configures the Julia kernel to Jupyter
+6. Install IJulia and Pluto
+7. Install glances, which is a server monitoring tool with a web interface

-Versions on 9 Feb 2021:
+Versions on 14 March 2021:

 |        | 1.5-buster | 1.6-buster |
 |---------|-------|-----------|